AmiyoKC/atp-tennis/README.md

 ## Acknowledgement

-Finally, the data I used for this analysis is from [Jeff Sackman](https://github.com/JeffSackmann/tennis_atp) who publishes the wonderful tennis blog [TennisAbstract](https://www.tennisabstract.com/blog/)
+Finally, the data I used for this analysis is from [Jeff Sackman](https://github.com/JeffSackmann/tennis_atp) who publishes the wonderful tennis blog [TennisAbstract](https://www.tennisabstract.com/blog/).
+The data contains win loss record for every match for every ATP tournament played since 1968.
+There's a rankings file for every decade and a player file with biographical information for every player.

 This project was done for the NYC Data Science Academy and I thank Vinod Chugani for his mentorship.